-- 15. The playing rights within Hockey Canada of any Player who has transferred to or from another Federation shall be as follows: - a) A Player who has been granted an outgoing limited transfer, shall, when returning to Hockey Canada, remain the property of the Team with which he was last registered before the transfer. - b) A Player who has been granted an incoming limited transfer shall, if the Player returns to Hockey Canada in the following Season, remain the property of the Team with which he was last registered in Hockey Canada, as long as properly registered on the Team's February 10 Roster.
+- b) A Player who has been granted an incoming limited transfer shall, if the Player returns to Hockey Canada in the following Season, remain the property of the Team with which he was last registered in Hockey Canada, as long as properly registered on the Team's February 10 Roster.
 If the Player wishes to register and play on a Team in a different Member, an Inter-Member transfer and Release would be required. - c) The above regulations apply only in cases in which the appropriate Team has an unused Player allotment, and it does not have the maximum number of registered players permitted.

-May 2019
+May 2021